deanbushmiller/O-CASPv3/README.md

 # O-CASPv4
-- The link is old version the course is new version of exam O'Reilly CASP student page
+- The link is old version nunmber
+- The course has been updated to new version of exam 4 O'Reilly CASP student page

 ## look in Wiki for details https://github.com/deanbushmiller/O-CASPv3/wiki